allief876/allief876/README.md

-### Hi!
+👋 Hi!
 I'm Allief Nuriman, but you can call me Alif.
 I'm from Indonesia

-### I'm a student at Institut Teknologi Bandung (Bandung Institute of Technology / Institute of Technology Bandung).
+I'm a student at Institut Teknologi Bandung (Bandung Institute of Technology / Institute of Technology Bandung).

-### I'm currently working on a project for my portofolio
+I'm currently working on a project for my portofolio

-### I am interested in: Cybersecurity, privacy, and
+I'm interested in: Cybersecurity, privacy, and web development

-### How to reach me: allief.876@gmail.com
+You can reach me in allief.876@gmail.com

 <!--
 **allief876/allief876** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.